socialcomplab/advancedIR-2023-showcase/README.md

 # Advanced IR WS23 Project Highlights

-This pages features well conducted IR projects of Advanced Information Retrieval of winter term 2023 (in no particular order).
+This page features well-conducted IR projects from Advanced Information Retrieval of winter term 2023 (in no particular order).
-Slides of their final presentation and their code-base are openly available.
+Slides of the groups' final presentations and their code bases are openly available.

 ## Out-of-the-box performance Compare a pretrained DPR model vs. fine-tuning a model
 > Luke Leimbach